BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: INTRODUCTION

 Upon examining the current methods, it is noted that each possesses its own advantages and disadvantages.
-The methods based on both camera and LiDAR in Fig. 1(b), which utilize the complementarity of multimodal raw information, face an issue involving higher procurement costs and maintenance expenses, as well as the calibration and alignment of different modal data \cite{komorowski2021minkloc++, lai2022adafusion, zhou2023lcpr}.
+The methods based on both camera and LiDAR in \Cref{Fig.1}(b), which utilize the complementarity of multimodal raw information, face issues involving expensive equipments, as well as the calibration and alignment of different modal data \cite{komorowski2021minkloc++, lai2022adafusion, zhou2023lcpr}.
 Vehicles not equipped with LiDAR cannot deploy such algorithms.
-The SfM (Structure-from-Motion)-based methods with pseudo-3D point clouds reconstructed from RGB images, \ie, Fig. 1(d), reduces the costs of traditional approaches.
+The SfM (Structure-from-Motion)-based methods with pseudo 3D point clouds reconstructed from RGB images, \ie, \Cref{Fig.1}(d), avoids the expense of using LiDAR.
 However, this reconstruction process is relatively complex, and the data required for inference are more challenging to handle than conventional pixel images \cite{oertel2020augmenting}.
-Moreover, this method highly depends on the quality and coverage of the images.
-If the images are of poor quality (for example, blurred due to rain), or if there is insufficient coverage between different images, it may lead to low-quality reconstructed point clouds, thereby impacting the accuracy.
-Beneficial from current segmentation models \cite{kirillov2023segment}, SEG-based methods in Fig. 1(c) use segmentation images to enhance structural knowledge of global features.
-However, segmentation images are still in the x-y 2D plane without the implicit structure - depth, resulting in the loss of key information.
-Fig. 1(e) provides depth information, while depth images contain harmful noise from dynamic objects, and lack explicit spatial relationships between different objects.
+Beneficial from current segmentation models \cite{kirillov2023segment}, SEG-based methods in \Cref{Fig.1}(c) use segmentation images to enhance structural knowledge of global features.
+However, segmentation images are still in the x-y 2D plane without the implicit structure - depth, resulting in the loss of key information. \Cref{Fig.1}(e) provides depth information, while depth images contain harmful noise from dynamic objects, and lack explicit spatial relationships between different objects.
 The limitations of the current methods raise a question: \textit{Could we integrate explicit depth and spatial relationships as well as RGB information into global features using images as input during inference?}